awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Bug fixes and improvements:
 + General performance improvements and bug fixes\.
 In addition, the following features are available with this release:
 + The AWS IoT Device Tester for AWS IoT Greengrass, which you can use to verify that your CPU architecture, kernel configuration, and drivers work with AWS IoT Greengrass\.
-For more information, see [Using AWS IoT Device Tester for AWS IoT Greengrass](device-tester-for-greengrass-ug.md)\.
+For more information, see [Using AWS IoT Device Tester for AWS IoT Greengrass V1](device-tester-for-greengrass-ug.md)\.
 + The AWS IoT Greengrass Core software, AWS IoT Greengrass Core SDK, and AWS IoT Greengrass Machine Learning SDK packages are available for download through Amazon CloudFront\.
 For more information, see [AWS IoT Greengrass downloads](#gg-downloads)\.

 1\.6\.1